Gone Baby Gone Budget

 What were the biggest costs in producing Gone Baby Gone?

-How does Gone Baby Gone's budget compare to similar crime films?
+How does Gone Baby Gone's budget compare to similar crime dramas?

 What was the return on investment (ROI) for Gone Baby Gone?